lana-20/qa-hr-interview-questions/README.md

 "My decision to leave my current company is driven by my desire for new challenges and opportunities to grow.
 While I have learned a lot and enjoyed my time at my current company, I feel that I have reached a point where I am seeking a change in domain and a chance to further expand my skill set.

 One of the main reasons for my decision is the desire for career growth and advancement.
-I am looking for a role that provides clear career progression and development opportunities netsuite.com.
+I am looking for a role that provides clear career progression and development opportunities.
 I am also keen to work in an environment that values employee engagement and fosters a positive work culture.

 In addition, I am attracted to your company's mission and the impactful work that you do.
 I believe that working for a company with a purposeful mission can be highly motivating and fulfilling.

 Please note that I am leaving my current company on good terms and am grateful for the opportunities and experiences I have had there."

-This response demonstrates your desire for professional growth, your interest in the company's mission, and your understanding of the importance of a positive work culture cultureamp.com.
+This response demonstrates your desire for professional growth, your interest in the company's mission, and your understanding of the importance of a positive work culture.
 It also shows that you are leaving your current company on good terms, which is important for maintaining professional relationships.

 ### What are your salary expectations?